cosmos/gaia/README.md

 ## Disambiguation

-This Cosmos-SDK project is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
+Gaia is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
 Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
 Per our agreement, this disambiguation notice will stay here.